By Jeffrey Snider of Alhambra

 This is as the default setting in the mainstream – if it isn’t contracting then the economy must be growing.
 In reality, given how the “manufacturing recession” was treated (dismissed) in the same places and in the same general way, it is actually believed that if it isn’t contracting by a lot no matter for how long then the economy must be growing.
 The actual state of the economy is quite the opposite, for if it isn’t growing rapidly then it isn’t growing at all.
 That point is best demonstrated by the seasonally-adjusted series for factory orders (or any economic account) in the gap to where they would be if the Great “Recession” had been a recession.

 It is that breach which denotes growth versus not growth; if it continues to get bigger even with positive numbers for a given month, then we remain in “not growth.”
 That was the case in 2014 and it continued all through the three years since no matter plus or minus.
-Unless something actually and meaningfully changes from here on, we are stuck if but happier and more optimistic about it.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Unless something actually and meaningfully changes from here on, we are stuck if but happier and more optimistic about it.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.